Frederikam/docs.fredboat.com/public/markdown/selfhosting windows.md

 6. Windows (See Selfhosting(Linux) for the linux tutorial)

 ### Instructions
-Open Command Prompt and go to the directory where you want to have FredBoat download to(e.g `C:\Users\Fred\Desktop`)
+Open Command Prompt and go to the directory where you want to download the bot For example if your Windows Account name was `Fred`; you would do:

 ```sh
 cd C:\Users\Fred\Desktop
 ```

-Clone the `master` branch of FredBoat recursively:
+Now clone the `master` branch of FredBoat recursively:

 ```sh
 git clone --recursive https://github.com/Frederikam/FredBoat.git